blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 logic and flow defined by our controller, let's create a view for the index action we created above.

-Cake views are just presentation-flavored fragments that fit inside an application's layout.
-For most applications they're HTML mixed with PHP, but they may end up as XML, CSV, or even binary data.
+CakePHP views are just presentation-flavored fragments that fit inside an application's layout.
+For most applications, they're HTML mixed with PHP, but they may end up as XML, CSV, or even binary data.

-Layouts are presentation code that is wrapped around a view, and can be defined and switched between, but for now, let's just use the default.
+A layout is presentation code that is wrapped around a view.
+Multiple layouts can be defined, and you can switch between them, but for now, let's just use the default.

-Remember in the last section how we assigned the 'posts' variable to the view using the ``set()`` method?
-That would hand down data to the view that would look something like this::
+Remember how in the last section we assigned the 'posts' variable to the view using the ``set()`` method?
+That would pass data to the view that would look something like this::

     // print_r($posts) output: